dart-lang/site-www/src/_guides/language/numbers.md

 ### Types and type checking

-On the web, the underlying `int` type can be thought of as a subtype of `double`: it’s a double-precision value without a fractional part.
+On the web, the underlying `int` type is like a subtype of `double`: it’s a double-precision value without a fractional part.
-In fact, a type check on the web of the form `x is int` is exactly that: it returns true if `x` is a number (double) with a zero-valued fractional part.
+In fact, a type check on the web of the form `x is int` returns true if `x` is a number (`double`) with a zero-valued fractional part.

-This means that, on the web,
+As a result, the following are true on the web:

-(1) all Dart numbers (values of type `num`) are `double` and (2) a Dart number may be both a `double` and an `int` at the same time.
+* All Dart numbers (values of type `num`) are `double`.
+* A Dart number can be both a `double` and an `int` at the same time.

-This impacts both `is` checks and `runtimeType` properties.
+These facts affect `is` checks and `runtimeType` properties.
-Note that an odd quirk of the way we currently check for `int` leads `double.infinity` to be interpreted as an `int`.
+A side effect is that `double.infinity` is interpreted as an `int`.
-As mentioned above, we may change this in the future.
+Because this is a platform-specific behavior, it might change in the future.

 <table class="table table-striped nowrap">
   <tr>